 e.g. Evan Jones_06Apr2020 01.28.26_SharePoint consulting

 Why has this changed?

-While the previous format prevents duplicates when the all users saving the same email are in the same time zone, the generated filenames will differ because the SentOn time is represented differently for users in different locations based on there regional settings.
+While the previous format prevents duplicates when all users saving the same email are in the same time zone, the generated filenames will differ because the SentOn time is represented differently for users in different locations based on their regional settings.

 This also brings the default naming convention in line with the MacroView Mail Outlook App so that the same duplicate filename checks are carried out when saving emails from any device.

 What do you need to do?

 This new default filename format will only apply to new DMF and Message client installations so: